FatalError418/TF2-AI-Generator/README.md

 - AI-Generated Icons
 - Map Idea Generator
 - Mac and Linux Support
+- Ability to create working weapons which can be imported into a server!
+- Website

 # Setup
 To use the generator, there are two ways to install it.
 It is recommended that you use the auto-setup, as it is much simpler, but if you prefer, you can set it up manually.